-If you’re wondering how we know what OSHA things about this, it’s because they were nice enough to lay it all out in their handy online Compliance Assistance “Quick Start” Guide for General Industry.
-So that’s where we’re getting the information about what OSHA thinks most companies will have to comply with and what OSHA thinks many companies may have to comply with in addition.
+If you’re wondering how we know what OSHA thinks about this, it’s because they were nice enough to lay it all out in their handy online Compliance Assistance “Quick Start” Guide for General Industry.

-If you haven’t, write a note to yourself to check it out soon.
-We’ve provided a link to it for you to review later.
+If you haven’t do so yet, write a note to yourself to check that Quick Start out soon.

 But for now, enjoy our overview below.